QubesOS/qubes-doc/user/how-to-guides/how-to-use-pci-devices.rst

 -----------------

 The ``qvm-pci`` tool allows PCI attachment and detachment.
-It’s a shortcut for :ref:`qvm-device pci <user/how-to-guides/how-to-use-devices:general qubes device widget behavior and handling>`
+It’s a shortcut for :option:`qvm-device pci`.

 To figure out what device to attach, first list the available PCI devices by running (as user) in dom0: